OlivierLD/3DPrinting/OpenSCAD/SolarPanelStand/README.md

 ```
 and then run the script (or use `F5` or `F6`).

-To prepare the bottom base for printing with the pareameters of `printing.v3.scad`:
+To prepare the bottom base for printing with the parameters of `printing.v3.scad`:
 - Load `printing.v3.scad` in `OpenSCAD`
 - In the code editor, uncomment (remove the `/*` on top and the `*/` below) the call to the `printBase1` module:
 ```